Macrometacorp/docs/docs/streams/stream-basics/producers.md

 By default, a batch can accommodate up to 1,000 messages.
 The default maximum publish latency is set at 10 milliseconds, ensuring a timely transmission of message batches.

-## How to create a producer with specific options in SDK
+## Create a Producer with Specific Options

 This example shows how to create a producer with specific options in JavaScript SDK.
 When we create a producer, we can specify the following options: